God looks down from heaven on the human race, to see if there are any who understand, who seek after God. Psalm 53:2

 There is no one who does good.

-2 God looks down from heaven on the children of men,
+2 God looks down from heaven on the human race,

 to see if there are any who understand,